solidjs/solid-router/README.md

 }
 ```

-2. Add each route using the `Route` component, specifying a path and an element to render when the user navigates to that path.
+2. Add each route using the `Route` component, specifying a path and an element or component to render when the user navigates to that path.

 ```jsx
 import { Routes, Route } from "solid-app-router"